 National

-- National Consumer Voice for Quality Long-Term Care, Issues fact sheets, the annual state PNA chart, and policy-advocacy materials. https://theconsumervoice.org
+National Consumer Voice for Quality Long-Term Care Issues fact sheets, the annual state-by-state PNA chart, and policy-advocacy materials on personal-funds and resident-trust protections. theconsumervoice.org

 State Long-Term Care Ombudsman programs

 Every state has a Long-Term Care Ombudsman office under the Older Americans Act.
 The Ombudsman is the resident's direct advocate for facility-level issues, including PNA mismanagement.
-Contact the National LTC Ombudsman Resource Center for your state's office.
+To reach your state's office, contact the National LTC Ombudsman Resource Center or call the federal Eldercare Locator at 1-800-677-1116, which routes callers to their local ombudsman program.

 Adult Protective Services